-- 9.4 If a child has a medical need then they are registered in a medical alert booklet, compiled by the appropriate informed staff in consultation with parents/carers and the designated school nurse.
-This is discussed with all staff who are involved with the child. - 9.5 We have fully trained first aiders in all Key Stages and many staff members have a basic knowledge of first aid. - 9.6 If a child has a medical condition that requires medication and/or individualised adaptation, a meeting will be held with parents/carers, SENDCO, designated staff members and first aider to discuss our Health and Safety Policy and procedures and therefore what might reasonably be required from all parties involved. - 9.6 Our Supporting Students with Medical Conditions Policy is available on our website:
+8.4 If a child has a medical need, then they are registered in a medical alert booklet, compiled by the appropriate informed staff in consultation with parents/carers and the designated school nurse.
+This is shared with all staff who are involved with the child.

+8.5 We have fully trained first aiders in all Key Stages and many staff members have a basic knowledge of first aid.

+8.6 If a child has a medical condition that requires medication and/or individualised adaptation, a meeting will be held with parents/carers, SENDCO, designated staff members to discuss our Health and Safety Policy and procedures and therefore what might reasonably be required from all parties involved.

+Our Supporting Students with Medical Conditions Policy is available on our website: